ropensci/roweb3/content/blog/2023-07-21-news-july-2023/index.md

 * [rOpenSci Champions Program Teams: Meet Ghozayel Elotteebi and Zebulun Arendsee](/blog/2023/06/23/ropensci-champions-program-teams-meet-ghozayel-elotteebi-and-zebulun-arendsee) by Ghozayel Elotteebi, and Zebulun Arendsee.
 Introducing Champions and Mentors - Ghozayel Elotteebi and Zebulun Arendsee.

-* [rOpenSci News Digest, July 2023](/blog/2023/07/21/news-july-2023) by The rOpenSci Team. keywords from the content.

 ## Use cases